First import all python add-ons etc that will be needed later on

 11 Algebraic and numerical integration of a function#

-Now we will do some integration, both algebraic and numerically; we have already imported integrate from scipy; see top of document.
+Now we will do some integration, both algebraic and numerically; we have already imported integrate from SciPy; see top of document.

 The function to integrate is first defined and plotted.